- Grammarly Grammar and Spell Check

-With multiple post-graduate qualifications, a published dissertation and a teaching career that began with a perfect score on the PSAT, I couldn't imagine what something like Grammarly could possibly offer me.
-My experience makes me uniquely qualified to review Grammarly.
+With multiple post-graduate qualifications, a published dissertation, and a teaching career that began with a perfect score on the PSAT, I couldn't imagine what something like Grammarly review could possibly offer me.
+My experience makes me uniquely qualified to make a Grammarly Review.

 Writing Pays My Bills

 I make a living from my writing and generate over one million words a year.
 I have dozens of Amazon bestsellers under my belt, as well as multiple direct response contracts.
 I've tried all popular platforms to make writing side gigs and all UpWork Competitor sites.
 I run several successful blogs, including this one, teaching other people how to become amazing writers.

 When you make six figures from your writing, you take it pretty seriously.
 I am very hesitant to add any tools or software to my workflow.
 The written word is my living, and like many successful writers, I am set in my ways.
 Even though, success doesn't come overnight.

 I had to speed up my game especially in advertising to get where I am.
 One tool that helped me promoting my books on Amazon is Publisher Rocket.
 You can find all about my hacks on how to use it in KDP Rocket Review.